The Down Troddence

-The Down Troddence, popularly known as TDT, is an Indian heavy metal band from Kannur district, Kerala, formed in 2009.
+The Down Troddence (TDT) is an Indian heavy metal band from Kannur district, Kerala, formed in 2009.
 The band consists of vocalist Munz, guitarists Varun Raj and Advaith Mohan, bassist Nezer Ahemed, Sushin Shyam on synths and keyboard, and drummer Ganesh Radhakrishnan.

 The band's music is characterized by a fusion of thrash and groove metal with traditional Kerala folk elements, notably incorporating the ritualistic art form Theyyam.
 Their lyrics frequently address themes of social injustice, discrimination, and the struggles of marginalized communities in India.

 TDT's debut album, How Are You?
 We Are Fine, Thank You, released in 2014, garnered critical acclaim and won multiple awards, including Best Album and Best Band at the Rolling Stone India Metal Awards.
-This was followed by the single Fight.
+This was followed by the single "Fight.
 React.
-Be a Part! in 2019 after a brief hiatus.
-The band returned with new material in 2025, releasing singles like "Maharani" featuring Carnatic vocalist T.M.
-Krishna, and "Ejjathi", from their forthcoming album, As You All Know, This Is How It Is (AYAKTIHIS), anticipated to release later in 2025.
+Be a Part!" in 2019 after a brief hiatus.
+The band returned with new material in 2025, releasing singles like "Maharani" featuring Carnatic vocalist T. M. Krishna, and "Ejjathi", from their album As You All Know, This Is How It Is, released in 2025.

 History

 2008: Band formation

-The Down Troddence (TDT) originated in 2009 as a studio project named Ultimatum, initiated by guitarist Varun Raj and vocalist Munz.
-They later expanded the lineup by bringing in keyboardist Sushin Shyam, who had previously collaborated with Varun on a project called 25 Aug, along with drummer Prayag MP, guitarist Rinoy Balan, and bassist Shaib.
+The Down Troddence originated in 2009 as a studio project named Ultimatum, initiated by guitarist Varun Raj and vocalist Munz.
+They expanded the lineup by bringing in keyboardist Sushin Shyam, who had previously collaborated with Varun on a project called 25 Aug, along with drummer Prayag MP, guitarist Rinoy Balan, and bassist Shaib.
 Following Shaib's departure for personal reasons, Nezer Ahemed took over bass duties.
-After releasing their first single, "Death Vanity," Prayag was replaced by drummer Ganesh Radhakrishnan, formerly of the progressive metal band Purple Blood.
+After releasing their first single, "Death Vanity", Prayag was replaced by drummer Ganesh Radhakrishnan, formerly of the progressive metal band Purple Blood.

-The band gained significant attention with the release of the music video for their single "Shiva," which won the Best Music Video award at the IndieGo South Asian Music Awards in 2011.
+The band gained attention with the release of the music video for their single "Shiva", which won the Best Music Video award at the IndieGo South Asian Music Awards in 2011.
 Subsequently, the band members relocated to different cities: Munz, Nezer, and Ganesh moved to Bangalore, while Sushin shifted to Chennai to work as a studio programmer for music director Deepak Dev.
 During this period, Rinoy left the band and was replaced by guitarist Advaith Mohan from the Chennai-based band Iterate.